gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 ⚠️ **Construction Site** ⚠️

-It is "post-quantum", because it extends cryptography into the future, beyond the point in time where have effective and efficient quantum computing systems.
+It is "post-quantum", because it extends cryptography into the future, beyond the point in time from where have effective and efficient quantum computing systems.

 It is "quantum-safe", because it carries the practical safety of effective and efficient cryptography into the quantum era.